-For the in-household part of surveys I conducted, I decided to go for purposive sampling in order to reach more women than I would otherwise have had I done random sampling.
-That’s exactly what happened: among 97 in-household surveys (where purposive sampling was applied) 45 percent were female vs 55 percent male, whereas among the 168 telephone survey participants (where random sampling was applied) only 16 percent were female versus 84 percent male (still a higher overall proportion of women than in the total population, as demonstrated above).
+For the in-household part of surveys I conducted, I decided to go for purposive sampling, a method of selectively choosing participants based on the population and objectives of the study.
+I chose the method in order to reach more women than I would have reached through random sampling.
+That’s exactly what happened: among 97 in-household surveys (where purposive sampling was applied) 45 percent were female vs. 55 percent male, whereas among the 168 telephone survey participants (where random sampling was applied) only 16 percent were female vs. 84 percent male (still a higher overall proportion of women than in the total population, as demonstrated above).
 I found that it was much easier to reach women for in-household surveys precisely because they are the ones more likely to be at home during the day, as opposed to men who work outside of their homes and are only there in the evenings.

 The impact of solar home systems on the women has been found to be more significant than on men.

 Collectively, among all survey participants (265), when asked about who in the household uses the SHS the most, 61 percent of men said it was their spouses and 66 percent of women said it was themselves.
-Focus groups and participatory photography workshops, which I also utilized as data collection tools, confirmed that split.
+Focus groups and participatory photography workshops (which doubled as data-collection tools) confirmed that split.
 As a result, the impact on the women has been found to be more significant than on men.
 Being responsible for household chores, women can now extend their work hours into the evening and no longer have to wake up early to make sure they complete their tasks before the sun goes down.
 Now they can easily perform them in the evening, having a much brighter, safer and cleaner source of light than the candles or kerosene lanterns they used to rely on prior to purchasing a SHS.
 The improved well-being also comes with the ability to cook in a brighter place, without having to worry about tripping over kitchen appliances, or the need to hold a lamp, a candle or a torch while preparing meals.

 As one male participant reported: